diodz/new-zealand-epu/README.md

 A plot for the Economic Policy Uncertainty Index is generated in the figures directory.

-Two additional indices have been created to provide potential for further groundwork.
-These look at Natural Disasters and Domestic Violence respectively — plots for these can be found in the figures directory as well.
+Two additional indices have been created to provide potential for further groundwork, which look at Natural Disasters and Domestic Violence respectively — plots for these can be found in the figures directory as well.

 ### Built With: